 Their Bluetooth performance is very good.
 While they don't support Google Quick Pair or Microsoft Swift Pair, these buds feature multi-device pairing, allowing you to pair with up to two devices via Bluetooth.
 Latency via the default SBC codec is quite high, so your audio and video will be out of sync when watching videos.
 They also support AAC codec, which is an alternative to SBC and offers slightly better audio quality.
 However, you'll be disappointed if you want to stream hi-res audio with these earbuds since they don't support codecs like aptX Adaptive or LDAC, which are designed for this purpose.

-These buds are only compatible with Bluetooth-enabled PCs.
+These buds are only compatible with Bluetooth-enabled PCs, and support mic and audio.
 You can't connect them in any other way.

 The Skullcandy Dime 3 come with a lightweight charging case that carries roughly two additional charges.
 You can charge the case using the included USB-A to USB-C cable.
 Sadly, it can't charge wirelessly.